ray-project/ray/doc/source/ray-core/scheduling/placement-group.rst

 .. image:: ../images/pg_image_4.png
     :align: center

-The below image demonstrates the PACK policy.
+The below image demonstrates the SPREAD policy.
 You can see 3 of ``{"CPU": 2}`` bundles are located in 3 different nodes.

 .. image:: ../images/pg_image_5.png
     :align: center